shikolay/Front-end-Developer-Interview-Answers/README.md

 ####<a name='general'>General Questions:</a>

 * What did you learn yesterday/this week?
-- Depends on person
+- Depends on person.
 Me: vertical align by line-height

 * What excites or interests you about coding?
-- Depends on person
+- Depends on person.
 Me: I like bring life to interfaces

 * Talk about your preferred development environment.
 (OS, Editor, Browsers, Tools etc.)
 Windows (because of IE), webstorm, chrome, terminal